jchatel/quickmail-next-docs/managing-replies/downloading-replies-from-quickmail-eml-file.md

-# Downloading replies from QuickMail (EML file)
+# Downloading Replies from QuickMail (EML File)

-It's now possible to download replies from Quickmail.
-However, it can't be done in bulk so it must be done for each reply.
+**In this article:**

+- Why download replies?

-## How to download replies from QuickMail?
+- How to download replies from QuickMail?

+## Why Download Replies?

+Downloading replies as EML files lets you save and access the original email outside of QuickMail.
+This is useful when you need to:

+- Keep records of specific conversations for compliance or reporting purposes.

+- Share the original email with a team member who does not have access to QuickMail.

+- Inspect the raw email data, including headers, for troubleshooting deliverability issues.

+## How to Download Replies from QuickMail?

+Replies can be downloaded individually.
+Bulk downloading is not currently supported.

-To download a reply, go to the Opportunities → Open a conversation → Click the ellipsis button → Download original
+To download a reply, go to **Inbox** → open a conversation → click the menu icon (ellipsis) → **Download Original**.

 ![screenshot](../images/000_file-fqdkmkum2W.png)